 - To restrict the dates that you show information for, click the Ticket created - Hour attribute, click Edit date ranges, and then configure the date range you want.
 When you are finished, click Apply.

-There are many ways in which you can modify this query to suit your needs.
+There are many ways in which you can modify this report to suit your needs.
 For example, if the result lines are close together, it might be difficult to tell them apart.
-In this case, it could be useful to add datatips to the query to identify the name of each channel.
+In this case, it could be useful to add datatips to the report to identify the name of each channel.
 See Working with datatips.